 Applicants for admission to the BC MSF Program must hold a bachelor's degree from an accredited college or university.
 The following materials should be submitted with the online application form:

-- Recommendations from two individuals who can provide an objective appraisal of your capacity for intensive graduate study and your potential for professional success
+Recommendation from an individual who can provide an objective appraisal of your capacity for intensive graduate study and your potential for professional success

 Additionally, MSF candidates may be asked to complete an evaluative interview at the invitation of the Admissions Committee.